WoodrowShigeru/InteractiveVarDump/README.md

 　​

-Depending on the complexity of the dumped variable, additional overhead links will appear in the head of the tree.
+Depending on the complexity of the dumped variable, additional overhead links will appear automatically in the head of the tree.

 Link | Functionality
 ---- | -------------